kestral246/wand_of_illumination/README.md

 Note about number of lights used
 --------------------------------

+**Note:** *These numbers were for a full sphere.
+For r=40 and a 120° cone of light, only 67000 nodes are scanned, and 1044 lights are placed.*

 To allow this mod to light up all the narrow twisty tunnels underground, the spacing of the lights placed needs to be as small as possible.
 However, I also want to minimize how many lights this mod places.
 With testing, a spacing of four seemed to give light coverage in most tunnels, with just a few that were too narrow to have any lights.

 However, with the fixed spacing I'm using, this still adds up to a large number of lights.
 I did some tests in the sky, which gives the worst case numbers: